SPECIAL EDUCATIONAL NEEDS POLICY

 - Monitors and reviews the progress of the child.

-- Recommends either continuation, removal from register or upgrades to School Action (ESA).
+- Recommends either continuation, removal from monitoring register or upgrades to Additional School Intervention (ASI).

-Stage 2 (ASI) – The class teacher (supported by the SENco, if necessary) will;
+Stage 2 (ASI) – The class teacher (supported by the SENDco, if necessary) will;

-- Write a Learning Plan, in conjunction with parents and pupil and ensure the SENco has a copy.
+- Write a Learning Plan or SEMH support plan, in conjunction with parents and pupil and ensure the SENDco has a copy.

-- The class teacher will make sure that any relevant SEN information they may receive is passed on to the SENco and Headteacher, where appropriate.
+- The class teacher will make sure that any relevant SEND information they may receive is passed on to the SENDco and Headteacher, where appropriate.

 - Ensure that there is sufficient support within the classroom so that targets can be met.